brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 Helper blocks are tinted red just like the TFP Helpers/Placeholders are.
 Otherwise, blocks from this modlet are tinted blue to make it more obvious to you if you are building in a dependency to this modlet.

+### Tools

+Pille's Super Brush is included in this modlet for POI developer convenience.
+If you're not aware of this tool, it acts just like a TFP paintbrush but it is faster.

 ## Custom Blocks
 **ATM Machines** - The pack adds an empty ATM machine, plus a helper which is